konradmalik/git-conflict.nvim/README.md

 Main aim:

--   must be simple, very lightweight and maintainable by me.
+-   simple, very lightweight and maintainable by me
--   be more of a library that a typical plugin.
+-   more of a library that a typical plugin

 ## TL;DR